Knowledge Base

 Check the outdoor temperature first.
 If it’s below 25–30°F and you have a standard heat pump, the equipment is likely working as designed — it just can’t deliver enough heat in those conditions.
 If it’s above 35°F and still not heating, or if the outdoor unit isn’t running at all, that’s a different situation and warrants a service call.
 We’re happy to diagnose either way — call (718) 835-6820.

 Hyper heat systems are designed specifically for this use case.
-Mitsubishi H2i maintains full rated heating capacity down to -13°F. Daikin Aurora operates down to -22°F. NYC's record low is -15°F (set in 1934), and typical January lows are 15–25°F — well within the operating range of both platforms.
-Proper load calculation and system sizing are critical: the system must be matched to the space's actual heat loss, not just the cooling load.
+Mitsubishi H2i maintains full rated heating capacity down to -13°F. Daikin Aurora operates down to -22°F. NYC’s record low is -15°F (set in 1934), and typical January lows are 15–25°F — well within the operating range of both platforms.
+Proper load calculation and system sizing are critical.

 Many installers size and select equipment based on cooling load, which is the dominant concern in summer.
 Heating performance in cold weather may not be part of the conversation — especially if the installer primarily works in residential applications or warmer climates.
 The heating specs on standard equipment are typically measured at 47°F, which doesn’t reflect real-world performance on a 15°F night in January.